Being Cabin Crew | The Ugly Truth Part 5

 Bart’s Response

-In mid March I received a phone call from crew line manager Lana.
-She told me Bart had filed a grievance and had made some pretty unpleasant allegations.
+In mid March I received a phone call from Cabin Crew Manager Lana.
+She told me Bart had filed a grievance and had made some very unpleasant allegations.

 I subsequently received a copy.
 He had gone through his performance appraisal and responded to each point individually.
 I was asked to add my comments.